josephbarrera/my_data_science_notes/TIL.md

 10/12 Tues - Numpy (IMPORTANT: learn to use vectorized operations and create arrays of booleans to filter results) 10/13 Wed - Numpy exercises and review of numpy
 10/14 Thur - Started PANDAS
+Good book read - The Signal and the Noise
+10/15 Fri - Working with Dataframes module